Zhuzhi Ci 竹枝詞

 Zhu Zhi Ci as preserved in Hewen Zhuyin Qinpu3

-As a qin melody Zhu Zhi Ci (Bamboo Branch Lyrics) is preserved only in Japan.4 The lyrics themselves follow a song form said to come from a Tang dynasty folk tradition in Sichuan: the region of Chengdu, or along the Yangzi river; at least 22 lyrics in this form are preserved in the Yuefu Shiji, Folio 81, but that work does not include the present lyrics, which are anonymous.
-The source of the present melody, as well as of its lyrics, is not clear, but it seems generally to be thought that Jiang Xingchou brought them with him to Japan in the 1660s.
+The Bamboo Branch Lyrics (Zhu Zhi Ci) are or follow a song form said to come from a Tang dynasty folk tradition in Sichuan: the region of Chengdu, or along the Yangzi river; at least 22 lyrics in this form are preserved in the Yuefu Shiji, Folio 81.4

-Meanwhile, in her book of transcriptions Wang Di (#31, pp.98) omits the cluster indicating the third note after the harmonics sign, then seems to make up for this by changing some notes at the end.
-She also ignores the unattributed lyrics that accompany the Japanese edition, instead applying two sets of YFSJ Zhu Zhi Ci lyrics by Liu Yuxi.
-These are:
+Meanwhile, in her book of transcriptions of qin songs, Wang Di (#31, pp.98) includes a Zhi Zhi Ci but instead of including the anonymous lyrics in the Japanese handbook she has substituted a set of lyrics from the Yuefu Shiji collection, specifically one of the two written by the famous Tang dynasty poet Liu Yuxi (772 - 842).
+In doing this she omits the cluster indicating the third note after the harmonics sign (m.
+10 of my transcription), then seems to make up for this by changing some notes at the end.
+She also ignores the unattributed lyrics that accompany the Japanese edition, instead having the melody repeated so that both two sets of YFSJ Zhu Zhi Ci lyrics by Liu Yuxi can be sung.
+His lyrics are as follows:

 The second of these poems is sung on her accompanying CD.6